dwyl/image-classifier/README.md

 #### How to use HNSWLib, the Elixir binding for the [hnswlib](https://github.com/nmslib/hnswlib) library

-I add some comments on the library HNSWLib.
-The intention is to try to clarify when you can use a look-up by index and/or by embedding, and secondly why you need to normalise for `cosine`.
+We added some comments on the library HNSWLib.
+The intention is to clarify when you can use a look-up by index and/or by embedding, and secondly why you need to normalise for `cosine`.

-The Index is instantiated as in the GenServer above.

-> Currently in development, alpha software.
+> Note: the package is currently in development, alpha software.

 ##### Create an Index struct